The Best Toilet Brushes for the Bathroom

-Our top picks have taken shopping considerations into account to help buyers select an effective toilet brush with the right features.
-The following picks include design-savvy choices, innovative brush heads, and budget-friendly options.
+Taking into account the considerations outlined above, the following top picks include design-savvy choices, innovative brush heads, and budget-friendly options.

 BEST OVERALL: simplehuman Toilet Brush With Caddy

-The design of the simplehuman Toilet Brush With Caddy makes cleaning simpler, and its slender profile is open at the back for proper air ventilation.
-It allows you to replace the heads when needed, which helps justify the price tag on this toilet brush with a sleek design.
+The design of the simplehuman Toilet Brush With Caddy features a slender profile that is open at the back for proper air ventilation.
+The design also allows for you to replace the brush head when necessary—a welcome feature.

 One con to this design is that the brush might not reach the main drain hole at the bottom of the bowl.

-BEST WITH PLUNGER: ToiletTree Products Toilet Brush and Plunger Combo
+BEST COMBO SET: ToiletTree Products Toilet Brush and Plunger Combo

 BEST ELECTRIC: Upgraded Spin Scrubber, WiMiUS 360 Degrees

 This longer brush also can help people with back issues or other mobility challenges such as arthritis when they clean a toilet.
-As a multipurpose brush with a high rotating speed, the WiMiUS electric brush requires little pressure from the user when cleaning.
-This brush is a great option to maintain a sparkling toilet with regular, but low-effort, cleaning.
+As a multipurpose brush with a high rotating speed, the WiMiUS requires little pressure from the user when cleaning.
+This brush is a great option to maintain a sparkling toilet with regular, low-effort cleaning.

-The caddy does not have a draining space in the bottom for accumulated toilet water, which requires some extra cleaning and sanitizing.
-Also, the brush head isn’t removable, which means having to replace the entire brush and handle it when the time comes.
-However, the mid-point price and sleek stainless steel look certainly make this brush worth considering.
+The caddy does not have a draining space in the bottom for accumulated toilet water, so that area may require some extra cleaning and sanitizing from time to time.
+Also, the brush head isn’t removable.
+However, the mid-level price and sleek stainless steel look certainly make this brush worth considering.

 FAQs About Your New Toilet Brush